 - Music Major with Elective Studies in Business

-- Music Major in Jazz Studies Concentration
+- Music Major with Jazz Studies Concentration

 Department of Theatre Arts